-The court will only exercise its power to unwind such transactions if the company was influenced by a desire to produce, in relation to the creditor, the effect of putting the creditor in a better position than he would have been if the transaction had not been entered into.
+The court will only exercise its power to unwind such transactions if the company was influenced by a desire to produce, in relation to the creditor, the effect of putting the creditor in a better position than he or she would have been if the transaction had not been entered into.
 A presumption of influence will apply where the unfair preference was given to a person who, at the time the unfair preference was given, was connected with the company (otherwise than by reason only of being the company's employee).

 Priority of payments and waterfalls

-A Singapore court is likely to give effect to a contractual provision in an agreement (whether or not governed by Singapore law) distributing payments to parties in a certain order specified in the contract so long as such clauses are valid, binding and enforceable under the governing law of the agreement but subject to any statutory priorities that may arise in the event of the insolvency of the debtor under the provisions of the Companies Act (Chapter 50, 2006 Revised Edition).
+A Singapore court is likely to give effect to a contractual provision in an agreement (whether or not governed by Singapore law) distributing payments to parties in a certain order specified in the contract so long as such clauses are valid, binding and enforceable under the governing law of the agreement, but subject to any statutory priorities that may arise in the event of the insolvency of the debtor under the provisions of the Companies Act (Chapter 50, 2006 Revised Edition).